Bryan M. Ferguson: Short films

 On 6 December 2021 the London Short Film Festival announced a retrospective of Ferguson's short film and music video work, entitled "Irregular Atrocities – The Films of Bryan M. Ferguson", as part of their 2022 festival programme.

 Adult Swim commissioned Ferguson's short film, "Earworm", which was featured in the episode "BUGS" on the channel's long running show, "Off The Air" in September 2022.
 The film was subsequently selected as Vimeo Staff Pick by the curation team.

 On 19 October 2022 it was announced that Ferguson's film "Red Room" would be released theatrically across cinemas nationwide in United Kingdom via the British Film Institute as part of their In Dreams Are Monsters season.
 The film was classified "15" for strong threat and language by the British Board of Film Classification.

 On 17 October 2023, Ferguson released a Halloween themed trailer for his forthcoming short film, "Pumpkin Guts", the film was scored by Ferguson's friend and collaborator, Luis Vasquez, known professionally as The Soft Moon.
 Vasquez died on 18 January 2024 while the film was in post-production.
 The film is currently on hiatus.
 Ferguson mentioned in an interview with The Herald that the film is dedicated to Vasquez.

 "Pumpkin Guts" premiered at Fantastic Fest in Austin, Texas and Beyond Fest in Los Angeles, California in September 2024.
 The film was launched online on Halloween via Fangoria who called the film, "Impressive".
-The film then went on to make Variety's Best Horror list, described by the publication as a "bite-sized jolt of horror", in December 2024 were it was announce the short is being expanded into a feature.
+The film then went on to make Variety's Best Horror list, described by the publication as a "bite-sized jolt of horror", in December 2024 where it was announced the short is being expanded into a feature.